FrancescoTalotta/Airbus-OEM-FILES/ARINC 429/ARDUINO NANO TX/Readme.md

 allowing precise frequency control for both ARINC data rates.

 The rising and falling times are managed by the HI-8586 SLP1.5 input pin.
 The HIGH or LOW states change the
 rising and falling times.
-In the `main.c` file the SLP1.5 is connected to PD5 and controlled
+In the `main.c` file the SLP1.5 is connected to PD5, and managed
-inside the `usart0_mspim_init` function
+inside the `usart0_mspim_init` function.

 ---